 Where a Party requires an extension to its timescales and the Lead Person(s) do not agree, then that Party may submit such a request to the Authority.
 Any Party submitting such a request to the Authority shall inform (as appropriate) The Company and the other Affected Parties of the request.
 The Company may need to separately submit a request to the Authority for an extension to its application timescales.
 The Affected Party shall provide any relevant information requested by The Company to enable The Company to make a timely submission for such an extension to its application timescales.

 The Company and the Affected Parties shall work to the agreed Application Programme, unless notified by the Party making the request that the Authority has granted an extension to its application timescales.
-If an extension to the application timescales is granted, the Parties shall discuss the Application Programme and The Company Lead Person shall update the Scheme Briefing Notes as necessary and email the appropriate updated Scheme Briefing Note to each Affected Party.
+If an extension to the application timescales is granted, the Parties shall discuss the Application Programme and The Company Lead Person shall update the Scheme Briefing Notes as necessary and send via the Designated Information Exchange System the appropriate updated Scheme Briefing Note to each Affected Party.

 Appendix A: Process Diagrams